-There are three ways you can enroll in the Optional Plan.
+There are three ways you can enroll in the Optional Plan:

-- As a new hire to the university.
+- 1. As a new hire to the university.
 You have 30 days (or as specified by your collective bargaining agreement) to enroll.
-If you enroll as a new hire, you will not be required to provide evidence of insurability (a health statement) as long as Optional coverage is less than \$650,000.
-Obviously, this is to your advantage and will save you time and effort. - As a newly eligible faculty or staff member.
+If you enroll as a new hire, you will not be required to provide evidence of insurability (a health statement) as long as optional coverage is less than \$650,000.
+Therefore, it is to your advantage to enroll in Optional Life at the time you become eligible. - 2.
+As a newly eligible faculty or staff member.
 As you become newly eligible for life insurance due to a promotion or job change that qualifies you for life insurance benefits, you will receive an application form.
 If you enroll within the 30 days allowed, you will not be required to provide evidence of insurability (a health statement) as long as coverage is less than \$650,000. - 3.
 At any time.
-After the 30 days provided for (1) and (2) above expires, you can apply to enroll at any time you choose, but you will be required to furnish evidence of insurability (a health statement) that is satisfactory to the MetLife Insurance Company of America.
-MetLife may also require a physical examination
+After the 30-day period provided for (1) and (2) above expires, you can apply to enroll at any time you choose, but you will be required to furnish evidence of insurability (a health statement) that is satisfactory to the MetLife Insurance Company of America.
+MetLife may also require a physical examination.